 TriMessageType is mapped to the following interface:

-public interface ITriMessage { byte [] EncodedMessage { get; set; } int NumberOfBits { get; } void SetEncodedMessage(byte[] data, int numberOfBits); bool Equals(ITriMessage msg); }
+public interface ITriMessage { byte [] EncodedMessage { get; set; } int NumberOfBits { get; } void SetEncodedMessage(byte[] data, int numberOfBits);

+System.IO.Stream InputStream { get; }

+void SetInputStream(System.IO.Stream stream, int numberOfBits); bool Equals(ITriMessage msg); }

 Members:

 EncodedMessage Gets or sets the message encoded according the coding rules defined in the TTCN-3 specification.
 In case the message is set, the property assignment call produces the same result as calling the SetEncodedMessage method with the second parameter equal to byte array length * 8.
+In some cases, the message data are available only in the form of a stream and cannot be converted into a continuous byte array (e.g. because of memory restrictions).
+In such cases, this method returns null and the InputStream property shall be used for reading the data

 NumberOfBits Returns the amount of bits of the message.

 SetEncodedMessage Sets the encoded message representation of this TriMessage to message.
 The number of bits has to be less or equal to data.Length * 8.

+InputStream Returns the input stream that can be used for reading message content.
+The method is usually used in case of large messages when putting all data into a continuous byte array would be impractical.

+SetInputStream Sets the input stream that can be used for reading message content.
+The method is usually used in case of large messages when putting all data into a continuous byte array would be impractical.

 Equals Compares a message with this TriMessage for equality.
 Returns true if and only if both messages have the same encoded representation, false otherwise.